AlfioEmanueleFresta/practical-xss/worksheet.rst

 make changes to the file, save it and reload the page of the website to check the result.

-If things go wrong and you want to restore the inital version of the file, simply delete your VM and restart it from a fresh copy.
+If things go wrong and you want to restore the initial version of the file, simply delete your VM and restart it from a fresh copy.

 **TODO: Maybe provide something easier to reset the code?**